MridulS/pydata-networkx/README.md

 - `numpy`
 - `jupyter`

-Python2 may/may not work, no promises :)

 Or you can use Binder (only if you have a stable WiFi connection) [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/MridulS/pydata-networkx/master)

-and another deployment of Binder https://notebooks.gesis.org/binder/v2/gh/mriduls/pydata-networkx/master

-If you have a microsoft account you can use Microsoft Azure notebooks too using https://notebooks.azure.com/MridulS/libraries/pydata-networkx, click on clone and you are good to do :)

 HTML notebooks
 - [introduction-and-game-of-thrones-instructor](https://mriduls.github.io/pydata-networkx/introduction-and-game-of-thrones-instructor.html)